scalar-labs/helm-charts/docs/getting-started-scalardb.md

    ```console
    # curl -OL https://github.com/scalar-labs/scalardb/releases/download/v3.5.1/scalardb-schema-loader-3.5.1.jar
    ```
-   You need to download the same version of Schema Loader as Scalar DB that you use as test.
+   You need to use the same version of Scalar DB and Schema Loader.

 1. Create configuration file (scalardb-schema-loader.properties) for Schema Loader.
    ```console